DarkSoul14789/StudyPaq/README.md

 ## Interview assignment edit:
 ### Frontend:
-To change the api limit, simply put the number in the input field You can view the object received from the server in the console
+To change the api limit, simply put the number in the input field and press enter You can view the object received from the server in the console

 ### Server: